YeisraelD/C-Sup/OS process synchronization/README.md

 down(mutex)
 ```

-Consumer cannot get mutex. its alreaddy set to 0, it can never unlock the critical section
+Consumer cannot get mutex. its alreaddy set to 0, it can never unlock the critical section.

-- Producer cannot release mutex because it is blocked.
+Producer cannot release mutex because it is blocked or its waiting for an empty slot in the buffer.
-- kinda both lost
-- but most os`s just ignore this condition.
+kinda both lost, but most os`s just ignore this condition.

 not sure with what mechanism we fix this ....